leopoldmandic-hibob/aegis-framework/.context/AI_INSTRUCTIONS.md

      - Focus exclusively on source code files relevant to implementation
      - Include test files only when the task directly involves testing
      - For framework tasks, include only the specific framework files being modified

+4. Test-Driven Development Integration
+   - Purpose: Support TDD workflow within the framework
+   - Implementation:
+     - Each task includes a "Test Status" section
+     - Valid statuses: Not Started, Failing, Passing, Not Applicable
+       - "Not Started": Tests haven't been written yet, or testing has not begun
+       - "Failing": Tests exist but are failing (implementation incomplete/incorrect)
+       - "Passing": All tests are passing (implementation complete and correct)
+       - "Not Applicable": Task doesn't require tests (documentation, planning, etc.)
+     - Related test files are tracked with brief descriptions
+   - Task Completion Logic:
+     - When test status is "Passing", task can be completed normally
+     - When test status is "Failing", prompt user for confirmation before completing
+     - When test status is "Not Applicable", task can be completed normally
+     - When test status is "Not Started", prompt user for confirmation before completing
+   - Status Management:
+     - Update test status when test files are created or modified
+     - Set initial status to "Not Started" for tasks involving implementation
+     - Set initial status to "Not Applicable" for tasks not requiring tests (e.g., documentation)
+     - Track test files path and descriptions in the task document
+   - Best Practices:
+     - Always update test status when related tests are created or modified
+     - Include comments or documentation about test requirements
+     - Link to specific test files in the task document
+     - Explain why a task is marked as "Not Applicable" when applicable
+     - For TDD workflow: tests should transition from "Not Started" → "Failing" → "Passing"

 ## Memory System